Chetan51423/Crav-Cart/Readme.md

 -> we can do it using custom hooks

 3) What is lifting the state up
--> instead of child mange their own state --> let parent handle the state of its chids --> this is called as lifting the state up
+-> instead of child mange their own state --> let parent handle the state of its childs --> this is called as lifting the state up
 -> we pass the state to child through props from parent and handle their state.

 4) we learn react dev tools